-Your client may think why you are asking all these questions and if they ask you what all these questions are for?
+Your client may wonder why you are asking all these questions and if they ask you what they are for.

-If you get a question like that from your client, you need to tell them that you are trying to get a feel on how you want their end logo design to look like.
-Just make them understand the more questions you ask, the better their logo is going to be.
+If you get a question like that from your client, you need to tell them that you are trying to get a feel for how you want their end logo design to look.
+Make them understand the more questions you ask, the better their logo will be.

 Always Ask if They Have a Slogan or N

-In my experience, when I was starting as a graphic designer, I have dealt with some clients to whom I have sent the final logo design and was expecting them to confirm the design, but they replied by saying you forget to add our companies slogan.
+In my experience, when I was starting as a graphic designer, I dealt with some clients to whom I sent the final logo design and was expecting them to confirm the design.
+Still, they replied that you forgot to add our company’s slogan.

-Sometimes you can add some text to a logo and sometimes you cannot.
+Sometimes you can add some text to a logo; sometimes, you cannot.
 In those cases, you need to scrap the whole design and make an entirely new one just because you forget to ask a simple question “Do you have any text that you want me to put in the design.”

 I messed up in those cases.
-It is okay to mess up here and there, but we all need to learn from our mistakes.
-From now on the first thing, you should ask your client is “Do you have a company slogan and do you want me to put it next to the logo?”
+It is okay to mess up here and there, but we must learn from our mistakes.
+From now on, the first thing you should ask your client is, “Do you have a company slogan, and do you want me to put it next to the logo?”

 Always Ask if They Have a Deadline For The End Design

-I have my fair share of experiences where I get a call from the client asking “Hey is the design ready yet?”
-Immediately, I was a little bit shocked because I still haven’t started working on the design yet.
-And if that was not enough, he adds “We need the design by tomorrow.”
+I have my fair share of experiences where I get a call from the client asking, “Hey is the design ready yet?”
+Immediately, I was a little shocked because I still hadn’t started working on the design yet.
+And if that was not enough, he adds, “We need the design by tomorrow.”

-When I was starting my career, and I needed a good reference plus build a good client relationship I did not say I cannot meet the deadline.
-I just said, “Yeah, I will send you the design tomorrow!”
-After the call ended, I sat in front of my computer and kept working on the design for the next 10 hours.
+When I was starting my career and needed a good reference and a good client relationship, I did not say I cannot meet the deadline.
+I said, “Yeah, I will send you the design tomorrow!”
+After the call ended, I sat in front of my computer and continued working on the design for the next 10 hours.

-It was foolish and unprofessional of me not to ask the client if they have a deadline or not.
+It was foolish and unprofessional of me not to ask the client if they had a deadline or not.

-Deadline question is the most important one, and if you do not ask it, then you will suffer like I did for that day and I must say that was one of the most horrifying experiences I had as a graphic designer.
+The deadline question is the most important one.
+If you do not ask it, you will suffer as I did that day, and I must say that was one of the most horrifying experiences I had as a graphic designer.

-So for the last time, never, ever forget to ask the client about the deadline.
+So for the last time, never forget to ask the client about the deadline.

 Final Words on How to Write a Logo Design Brief